syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Change mail merge data source path

-You can change the existing **data source file path in the Word document**, which is used for mail merge process.
+You can change the linked **data source file path from a Word mail merge main document**, which is used for mail merge process by Microsoft Word application.

 The following code example shows how to change the data source file path in the template Word document.